 [Rituals Under Occupation by Sliman Mansour ]

 The last several years of conflict and war have become emblematic of the passage from a longue durée crisis of international law to an outright rupture; which, given its colonial roots, has never – and perhaps, given its design could never have – lived up to its promises of universality.
-As the largest humanitarian crisis in history unfolds in Sudan, where over 12 million people have been displaced and genocidal violence is being perpetrated by the RSF and allied militias, the response by the ‘international community’ has been mute and lacklustre.
+As the largest humanitarian crisis in recent history unfolds in Sudan, where over 12 million people have been displaced and genocidal violence is being perpetrated by the RSF and allied militias, the response by the ‘international community’ has been muffled and lacklustre.
 The destruction wrought on the lives of ordinary people has been on full display for the world to see.
-The very public nature of the genocidal intent and actions enacted against Palestinians and the lived-built environment throughout historic Palestine, the brazen impunity with which Israel has been allowed (by European states, Canada, the United States, and many others) to act, and also, the manner in which a set of ‘reconstruction plans’ that are both alegal and illegal are being put into place by global hegemonspoints to a rupture that goes beyond the hypocrisies and contradictions embedded in the ‘rules-based international legal order’, the latter of which were recently described in straightforward language by none other than Prime Minister Carney himself.
-At the same time, the current state of deterioration begs a question of those who believe in and subscribe to principles of liberal democracy, such as the rule of law, and whether they will act, when given the opportunity, to preserve them, even when it may be uncomfortable.
+Throughout historic Palestine, the very public nature of the genocidal intent and actions enacted against Palestinians and their lived-built environment, the brazen impunity with which Israel has been allowed (by European states, Canada, the United States, and many others) to act, and also, the manner in which a set of ‘reconstruction plans’ that are both alegal and illegal are being put into place by dominant global powers points to a rupture that goes beyond the hypocrisies and contradictions embedded in the ‘rules-based international legal order’, as recently described in straightforward language by none other than Prime Minister Carney himself.
+At the same time, the current state of normative legal decay begs a question of those who believe in and subscribe to principles of liberal democracy, such as the rule of law, and whether they will act, when given the opportunity, to preserve them, even when it may be uncomfortable.

-As activists and people of conscience continue to organise against the ongoing genocide in Palestine, crimes against humanity and the environment, the language of international law and human rights can seemingly neither persuade mainstream public institutions and governments to take meaningful action beyond rhetorical condemnation, nor stretch far enough to adequately account for the forms of juridical violence being enacted on subject populations.
-We can take the renewed interest in the crime of apartheid as a focus for organising against Israel’s ongoing genocide against Palestinians as an example.
+As activists and people of conscience locally and globally continue to organise against the ongoing genocide in Palestine, as well as against crimes against humanity and the environment, the language of international law and human rights can seemingly neither persuade mainstream public institutions and governments to take meaningful action beyond rhetorical condemnation, nor stretch far enough to adequately account for the forms of juridical violence being enacted on subject populations.
+We can take as an instructive example the renewed interest in the crime of apartheid as a focus for organising in support of Palestinian self-determination and freedom.
 Apartheid has, until recently perhaps, been considered one of the most inhumane forms of treatment, one of the gravest crimes against humanity.
+I write this opinion piece as students attempt to bring forward a motion at the Academic Senate of UBC Vancouver to cut ties with Israeli universities because of Israel’s violation on the prohibitions of apartheid and racial discrimination and their complicity in these specific crimes.

 Apartheid is defined in three different international law instruments, the Apartheid Convention, enacted in 1973 in specific response to apartheid in South Africa, the Convention on the Elimination of Racial Discrimination (Article 3), and the Rome Statute of the International Criminal Court.

-The Human Rights Watch report on Israeli apartheid (discussed in more detail below) is worth quoting at length, for their pithy definition of the core elements of the legal concept of apartheid:
+The Human Rights Watch report on Israeli apartheid (discussed in more detail below) is worth quoting at length, for its pithy definition of the core elements of the legal concept of apartheid:

 The crime of apartheid under the Apartheid Convention and Rome Statute consists of three primary elements: an intent to maintain a system of domination by one racial group over another; systematic oppression by one racial group over another; and one or more inhumane acts, as defined, carried out on a widespread or systematic basis pursuant to those policies.